lizfischer/dvt-workshop/README.md

 Then go to [localhost:8000](http://locahost:8000/) in your web browser.

-## Face recognition
+### Face recognition
-To run DVT with face recognition, supply a folder with one image per person
+To run DVT with face recognition, supply a folder containg one picture of every person you would like it to look for.
+The name of the image should be the person's name.
 ```
 python -m dvt video-viz <path to file> --path-to-faces=<folder with faces>
 ```